Frequently Asked Questions

 720, PORTSMOUTH, 5-ZONE, 10-ZONE, ADAA 600......WHAT DOES IT ALL MEAN ??

 There is a whole plethora of shooting rounds, all with different names, different target size and different distances for different disciplines.
-Most of them can be found on the Archery New Zealand Website here: https://www.archerynz.co.nz/athletes/shooting-rules-for-athletes/
+Most of them can be found in the Shooting Rules on the website of Archery New Zealand, our national sporting organisation.

 Scoring:

-There is two methods of scoring 10-Zone and 5-Zone.
+There are two methods of scoring: 10-zone and 5-zone.

-In 10- zone, each ring has its number from 1 to 10, and that is how each arrow will be scored
+10-zone scoring is the most common.
+Each ring is numbered from 1 to 10, and that is how each arrow will be scored.
+Each colour contains two rings.

-This round is shot as the summer Inter Club Teams Postal round and is a little more complicated:
+This round is shot as part of the summer Interclub Challenge competition.
+It is a little more complicated, having multiple distances:

-A Postal round means that a group from one club gets together each month, shoot the CANADIAN 900 and the results get posted (e-mailed these days) and processed.
+The Interclub Challenge used to be called a “postal” event, meaning that a group from one club gets together each month, shoots the Canadian 900 round together and the results get posted (e-mailed these days) and processed.
 The result is a nation-wide club competition without having to travel the length and width of the country.

 The ADAA 600

-This is a real fun competition – 90 arrows are shot at a distance of 30 meters , 10-Zone scoring
+This is a real fun competition – 90 arrows are shot at a distance of 30 meters, with 10-zone scoring.
+The total possible is 900 points.

 The first time you shoot this round you start with a target of 122cm diameter, and if you manage to get 600 points or more, you can move to the next (smaller) size target for the next event (which is probably the next month).
 And there are RIBBONS to be won!!